 Threat and vulnerability management, response to security events, and security operations automation are the three most important capabilities of security orchestration, automation, and response solutions.
 Techniques for managing threats and vulnerabilities aid in vulnerability repair.
 They provide defined workflow, reporting, and collaboration capabilities.
 Security response technologies assist an organisation in planning, managing, tracking, and coordinating its response to a security incident.
 Workflows, processes, policy execution, and reporting automation and orchestration are all promoted by security operations automation.

-The North America security orchestration market size is expected to reach a valuation of USD 3753 million by 2030, growing at a CAGR of 17.9% during the forecast period (2022–2030).
 Security orchestration refers to technology that enables organisations to collect inputs that are then examined by security operations.
 Signals from the SIEM system and other security technologies, for example, can help define, prioritise, and drive standardised incident response procedures by combining human and machine power to carry out event analysis and evaluation.
 In a digital workflow framework, a company may employ security orchestration technologies to establish issue analysis and response strategies.

 Because of the presence of a significant number of important security orchestration suppliers throughout the area, such as IBM Corporation, DXC Technology Company, Cisco System Inc., FireEye Inc., and others, North America leads the security orchestration industry.

 Several organisations have acknowledged that network complexity has risen in recent years and will continue to rise over the next five years.
 As a result, network security is critical to preventing hacking and cyber-attacks from compromising industrial operations, and this is where security orchestration comes in.
 The MTTR (Mean Time to Respond) may be reduced by up to 90% with the right SOAR solution.
 The number of events resolved every shift might easily increase by threefold.